-Terry Slevin, education and research director at Cancer Council WA says "To get a tan, you have to get a level of UV exposure that creates a biological change in your skin.
-And that by nature will increase your skin cancer risk."
+Terry Slevin, education and research director at Cancer Council WA says, "to get a tan, you have to get a level of UV exposure that creates a biological change in your skin.
+And that, by nature, will increase your skin cancer risk."

-UV exposure is by far the greatest cause of skin cancers.
+The UV exposure is by far the greatest cause of skin cancers.
 The ability to tan is an adaptive response to the stress of your skin being exposed to more sunlight than it can handle.
-It is your skin's way of protecting itself against UV that can damage the genetic material (DNA) in skin cells, potentially triggering a skin cancer.
+It is your skin's way of protecting itself against UV that can damage the genetic material (DNA) in skin cells, potentially triggering skin cancer.

 Even if the skin is naturally brown rather than tanned, it doesn't mean it is bulletproof in the sun: "While we do delineate levels of risk based on skin type, Melanoma and other non-melanoma skin cancers can still occur in people with darker natural skin pigmentation.
 No-one is immune." says Slevin.

-Research shows that a tanned skin does not provide adequate protection.
+Research shows that tanned skin does not provide adequate protection.
 Experts recommend using a sunscreen of at least SPF30 to protect the skin.

 The exposure to UV that causes tanning also accelerates skin aging and causes the skin to become wrinkled and less elastic.
 As much as 90 per cent of premature skin aging – such as sunspots, wrinkles and fine lines – is believed to be due to sun exposure.

-Apply and re-apply sunscreen regularly, wear SOLBARI sun protective clothing that covers large areas of the skin, wear a broad brim hat and sunglasses and seek shade when possible.
+Apply and re-apply sunscreen regularly, wear sun protective clothing that covers large areas of the skin, wear a broad brim hat and sunglasses and seek shade when possible.

-The SOLBARI Team
+The Solbari Team